practicaldsc/fa24/index.md

 {: .success }
 <!-- <small><b>What's this class about? 🙋</b></small><br> -->
-Skills and tools for building practical data science projects, along with their theoretical underpinnings. `pandas`, `numpy`, `scikit-learn`, `BeautifulSoup`, and Jupyter Notebooks, but also the math behind loss functions, gradient descent, and linear and logistic regression.
+Skills and tools for building practical data science projects, along with their theoretical underpinnings. `pandas`, `numpy`, `scikit-learn`, `BeautifulSoup`, and Jupyter Notebooks, and also the math behind loss functions, gradient descent, and linear and logistic regression.

 ### Content